Children First in collaboration with Dulwich Centre Foundation present

 Diploma in Narrative Therapy and Community Work

-Narrative practice seeks to be a respectful, non-blaming approach to counselling and community work, which centres people as the experts in their own lives.
-It views problems as separate from people and assumes people have many skills, competencies, beliefs, values, commitments and abilities that will assist them to reduce the influence of problems in their lives and move forward towards their preferred future.
+In narrative therapy, we engage with people by visibilising the dominant problem story and inviting their agency to explore richer preferred counter stories.
+Narrative therapy is a respectful, non-blaming, non-pathologizing approach to working with people which centers people as the experts in their own lives.
+It also believes that people have many skills, competencies, and abilities that will assist them to reduce the influence of problems in their lives and move forward towards their preferred future.

 Thank you for your interest in the Diploma in Narrative Therapy and Community Work.
 Please note that the registrations for 2023-24 are now closed.